 The Birman cat breed is an old breed considered sacred by some, but is perfectly happy being a house cat.
 They are playful, curious, and affectionate like their Siamese cousins.
 But they are more laid back, like their Persian cousins.

-Do you want a cat that is considered to be a sacred animal?
+Would you like to spend time with a cat that is considered to be a sacred animal?
 Many people think that the beautiful Birman breed originated from cats that guarded the Burman temples.

 This breed is even rumored to have helped the Burmese monks fight off attackers.